soygcm/teki/README.md

 # Teki 滴
 Teki is a one meeting methodology for projects creation.
 Teki means drop (of water) in Japanese.
-The main idea is doing small progress every week/day in the process of building your project.
+The main idea is doing small progress day by day in the process of building your project.

-This methodology is ideal for:
+**This methodology is ideal for:**

 * Small teams without full time to dedicate.
 * Track the progress so that prevent to lose the north